pyserial/pyserial/documentation/pyserial_api.rst

         Clear output buffer, aborting the current output and discarding all that is in the buffer.

+        Note, for some USB serial adapters, this may only flush the buffer of the OS and not all the data that may be present in the USB part.

         .. versionchanged:: 3.0 renamed from ``flushOutput()``

     .. method:: send_break(duration=0.25)